LucianaMa1/camera-mirror/README.md

 # Camera Mirror

-A tiny macOS helper for screen recording.
+A tiny macOS helper for having a facecam on your screen, helpful for facecam screen recording, or just a face check.

-If you record demos, tutorials, walkthroughs, or presentations, you probably know this feeling:
+I built this because I didn’t want to pay $18/month for Loom.

-you want to record your screen, but you also want to keep an eye on your own face in real time.
+If you record tutorials, demos, or walkthroughs and want your face visible while recording your screen — this gives you a simple floating camera mirror.

-That is exactly what this app is for.
+No subscription.
+No login.
+Just open and record.

 `Camera Mirror` gives you a small always-on-top camera mirror window, so while you record your screen with any screen recorder, you can still see yourself live.